Perpetue237/docker-compose-secure-app/README.md

 >- Ensure that ports 8080 and 8443 are available on your host machine.
 >- The browser may show a warning that the connection is not secure.
 This is because a self-signed certificate is used for HTTPS.
 For production, you should obtain a certificate from a trusted Certificate Authority (CA) and configure it for your specific domain to avoid such warnings and ensure a secure connection.

-## Stop the Aplication and Clean the System
+## Stop the Application and Clean the System

 ```sh
 docker-compose down